Health Savings Account

 • PayPal also contributes FREE money — $500 annually for employee only coverage and $1,000 annually if you cover dependents.
 (The company’s contribution is included in the first paycheck after you enroll in the plan.)

-• The maximum total annual contribution (yours and PayPal's) to your HSA is $4,150 for employee only coverage and $8,300 if you cover dependents.
+• In 2024, the maximum total annual contribution (yours and PayPal's) to your HSA is $4,150 for employee only coverage and $8,300 if you cover dependents.
+In 2025, the maximum total annual contribution is $4,300 for employee only coverage and $8,550 if you cover dependents.
 You can contribute an additional $1,000 if you are age 55 or older.

 • Any money in your HSA that you don't spend stays in your account to help you save for future medical and retiree health care expenses.